 Students learn about honors opportunities in weekly emails from the UI Honors Program.
 Honors professional staff members and honors peer mentors offer guidance in personal meetings and group presentations.
 In addition, the honors staff helps students design individualized curricula for their special interests.
-To learn more, visit University Honors Requirements on the honors program website.
+To learn more, visit Honors Requirements on the program's website.

 Joining the Honors Program